COVID-19 Information for Graduate Students

 Are defenses and other oral exams taking place?

-Yes, exams may proceed as usual, with the following modifications:
+Exams in the fall 2021 session will proceed as usual, with the following modifications:

 - Exam results will be submitted electronically (instructions will be provided to the student’s supervisor).